Strahinja/test/README.md

 $ yarn build
 ```

-After the build, output files will be in `./dist` filder.
+After the build, output files will be in `./dist` folder.

 ## Dev server